michieltjampens/tios/core/code/scripts/readme.md

   * Get the compiler
   * Get the repo or pull
   * Copy the dts and replace conf.mk
   * Build regular and debug (level=4) version
   * Copy the results to deploy
+* build_uboot.sh
+  * Create a 'build' folder inside 'code'
+  * Get the compiler
+  * Get the repo or pull
+  * Copy the dts and alter makefile in the dts folder
+  * Build regular and debug (level=4) version
+  * Copy the results to deploy